Jubilee Hall

 - Successful completion of all required field experiences;

-- Submission of a resume;
+- Submission of a current resume;

-- Three month’s prior to clinical provide documentation of a current, negative result on a Mantoux test;
+- Three month’s prior to clinical experience provide documentation of a current, negative result on a Mantoux test;

 - Additional requirements of cooperating school districts may include: a physician’s certificate indicating freedom from any infirmity that would make the applicant unfit for teaching; and